khannasahab/beautiful-jekyll/blogs/travel/index.md

 subtitle: A tourist on this planet
 ---

 I love traveling.
 Who does not?
 This is not a professional travel blog.
-It is a place for me to relect back and sip coffee in old age.
+It is a place for me to reflect back, smile and sip coffee in old age.
 I will try to share some tips and tricks whenever possible.

 <ul class="grid-two">